LuanRT/YouTube.js/docs/API/music.md

   - Checks if continuation is available.

 - `<playlist>#page`
-  - Returns original InnerTube response (sanitized).
+  - Returns the original InnerTube response(s), parsed and sanitized.

 </p>
 </details>